indranil-m/mcms_authentication/README.md

 mcms_authentication
 ===================

+gem

-This is most flexible authentication system
+This is most flexible authentication solution